vertex-center/baselines/README.md

 ## About

-This repository exposes latest versions available.
+This repository exposes JSON files with the latest versions available.
 These are exposed as "baselines".
 A baseline is a set of versions that are made and tested to be compatible together.

 > **Important**
 > Actual deployed code is available on the [`static`](https://github.com/vertex-center/baselines/tree/static) branch.